Topological Moduli Space for Germs of Holomorphic Foliations III: Complete families: Introduction

-Theorems \ref{main} and \ref{conjug} will follow from analogous results in the context of marked foliations that allow to use the moduli space of \Cex-conjugacy classes of marked foliations constructed in \cite{MMS}.
+Theorems \ref{main} and \ref{conjug} will follow from analogous results (Theorems~\ref{C} and~\ref{teo91}) in the context of marked foliations for which we can use the moduli space of \Cex-conjugacy classes of marked foliations constructed in \cite{MMS}.
 A \emph{marking} of $\F$ by a marked divisor $(\mc E,\Sigma,\cdot)$ is a homeomorphism $f:\mc E\to\mc E_\F$ such that $f(\Sigma)=\mr{Sing}(\F^\sharp)$ and $f(D)\cdot f(D')=D\cdot D'$, cf. \S\ref{marquages}.
-When $\F$ and $\G$ are endowed with markings $f:\mc E\to\mc E_\F$ and $g:\mc E\to\mc E_\G$ by a common marked divisor $(\mc E, \Sigma, \cdot)$, we will say that the marked foliations $(\F,f)$ and $(\G,g)$ have \emph{same marked SL-type} if conditions (SL1)-(SL3) are fulfilled and moreover $g^{-1}\circ \varphi\circ f$ is isotopic to the identity of $\mc E$ relatively to $\Sigma$.
-The following analogue of Theorem~\ref{main} in the marked setting holds for the larger class of \emph{finite type foliations} introduced in \cite[\S6]{MMS} and specified in \cite[\S5]{MMSII}; in this context we have the uniqueness of the factorization $\lambda:P\to\mbf U$ of a marked family under a weaker topological condition on its parameter space $P$.
+When $\F$ and $\G$ are endowed with markings $f:\mc E\to\mc E_\F$ and $g:\mc E\to\mc E_\G$ by a common marked divisor $(\mc E, \Sigma, \cdot)$, we will say that the marked foliations $(\F,f)$ and $(\G,g)$ have \emph{same marked SL-type} if conditions (SL1)-(SL3) are fulfilled and if moreover $g^{-1}\circ \varphi\circ f$ is isotopic to the identity of $\mc E$ relatively to $\Sigma$.
+The following analogue of Theorem~\ref{main} in the marked setting holds for the larger class of \emph{finite type foliations} introduced in \cite[\S6]{MMS} and specified in \cite[\S5]{MMSII}; in this context we have uniqueness of the factorization $\lambda:P\to\mbf U$ of a marked family under a weaker topological condition on its parameter space $P$.